oilandsugar/fantomeszine/content/issues/issue-1.md

 ![](/img/DSC04967.jpg)

-Included the the alternate version of the zine.
+Included with the alternate version of the zine.